 Dr. Bretzman sees residential clients once a week and sees those in day treatment every other week.
-Clients must be medically cleared to participate in TEP’s intensive programs.
+Clients must be medically cleared to participate in The Emily Program’s intensive programs.

 “I get to spend a lot more time with clients than a typical provider would,” she said.
 “I may spend an hour just on discussing their past medical history.
 I have the luxury of seeing them once a week, getting to know them and truly understanding their eating disorder.”

 Dr. Bretzman’s role is crucial to the treatment team because eating disorders have so many physical consequences.
 Without addressing these complications, such as malnutrition, electrolyte imbalances, kidney, liver or heart problems, gastrointestinal issues, among others, a client cannot get better.